offlinesec/offlinesec-client/README.md

 4. Transport Request Analysis (Available since version 1.1.8)
 * [How to generate report](./docs/how_to_prepare_abap_report.md)

-5. SAP Security Audit Log Analysis
+5. SAP Security Audit Log Analysis, ICF services, RFC connections, Users with critical authorizations
 * Will be available in next releases

 If you need more  - email me info@offlinesec.com.